catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-a-hpc-slurm-cluster.rst

 Configuring the cloud
 =====================

-Create SSH keys for elasticluster (no passphrase):
+Create SSH keys for ElastiCluster (no passphrase):

 .. code-block:: bash